 The REINDEX command is used to delete and recreate indices from scratch.
-This is useful when the definition of a collation sequence has changed.
+This is useful when the definition of a collation sequence has changed, or when there are indexes on expressions involving a function whose definition has changed.

 If the REINDEX keyword is not followed by a collation-sequence or database object identifier, then all indices in all attached databases are rebuilt.